jmewes/plotters/README.md

 ## Usage

 Then you can use the bash scripts to generate diagrams anywhere on the terminal, using relative or absolute path declarations for the source files.
-It will generate the diagram as sibling of the source file.
+It will generate the diagram as a sibling of the source file.

 ### DrawIO (diagrams.net)